CSCI-442-Mines/project-4-starter/README.rst

 Unlike previous projects, there is partial credit on tests for this project due to the length of the output.
 The grade for a given test is the number of lines matched divided by the total number of lines in the expected file.
-This does mean matching our syntax on input is required but it gives more room for errors.
+This does mean that matching our syntax on output is still required but it gives more room for errors.